 At Wholistically Healthy we believe–to have a healthy mind, we need a healthy body, to have a healthy body, we need a healthy mind–adjusting our eating habits according to the season is an important part of this balance.

-As the weather cools down leading up to autumn, the Ayurvedic season of “Vata” begins.
-Vata is cold, dry, light, clear and moving–put simply, there’s a change of energy.
 If we're sensitive to seasonal changes, we may find ourselves losing balance.
 This may show up as a low mood, sluggishness and demotivation, as well as gravitating towards starchy and sugary foods to keep our energy levels up.

 Our recipes follow the Ayurvedic seasons, and we change our ingredients accordingly.
 Seasonal produce is healthier.
 It has had time to fully ripen and develop its nutrients, and it's free from harmful pesticides.
 It's also seasonal for a reason–the earth ripens particular fruits and vegetables at certain times of the year to suit our seasonal needs.